ServiceStack/pvq.app/MyApp/_pages/about.md

 out answers for ourselves.
 Forums and particularly Stack Overflow have been a great resource for developers in being able to get help from other developers who have faced similar issues.
 But the timeliness and quality of the responses can vary based on the popularity of the question and the expertise of the person answering.
 Answers may also not be 100% relevant to our specific situation, potentially requiring reading through multiple answers from multiple questions to get the help we want.

 But now, with the advent of large language models, we can get help in a more natural way by simply asking a question in plain English and getting an immediate response that is tailored to our specific needs.

 ## Person vs Question

-[pvq.app](https://pvq.app) is our attempt at providing a useful platform for other developers in this new age by enlisting the help of large language models to provide immediate and relevant answers to your questions.
-But instead of just using a single LLM to provide answers, we're using multiple models to provide different perspectives on the same question that we'll use to analyze the strengths of different LLMs at answering different types of questions.
+[pvq.app](https://pvq.app) was built to provide a useful platform for other developers in this new age by enlisting the help of the best Open Source and Proprietary large language models available to provide immediate and relevant answers to specific questions.
+Instead of just using a single LLM to provide answers, we're using multiple models to provide different perspectives on the same question that we'll use to analyze the strengths of different LLMs at answering different types of questions.

 ## Initial Base Line

-For our initial dataset we're starting with the top 100k questions from StackOverflow and running them through a number of quality Open LLMs that we've found to perform great for answering programming questions:
+For our initial dataset we've started with the top 100k questions from StackOverflow and created answers for them using the most popular open LLM's that were ideally suited for answering technical and programming questions:

 - [Gemma 2B](https://ai.google.dev/gemma) (2B) by Google
 - [Qwen 1.5](https://github.com/QwenLM/Qwen1.5) (4B) by Qwen Team